cslasher/100-days-of-code/log.md

 **Today's Progress**: node.js + express.js + hubot + Docker + GitLab + Slack

 **Thoughts:** Finally setting the slack bot to CI, so it deploys automatically.
 Cool.

+### Day 43: 6/18/17

+**Today's Progress**: node.js + express.js + mongodb + mongoose

+**Thoughts:** Finally finished url-shortener.
+Had to really get to understand Node.js and it made a huge difference.
+Sometimes I forgot to log my progress, but I try to work on challenges everday.